-Support ICES in the Data Preparatory meeting for the porbeagle assessment in 2011.
+Support ICES in the data preparatory meeting for the porbeagle assessment in 2011.

-Methods Work Plan
+Working Group on Methods Work Plan

 The plans for 2011 include:

 Primary topics for 2011:

 - Conducting Meta-analysis for investigation of key parameters (e.g. steepness, r, K, etc) in order to reduce uncertainty, assess parameter influence on assessment outputs and improve estimates. - The Group plans to conduct investigation into thresholds, reference points, and the use of HCRs to manage risk of exceeding key reference points.